zlogic/hypno-toadface/README.md

 ```shell
 ./hypno-toadface
 ```

+⚠️ This project works without a windowing manager, but in Linux only one device can have exclusive access to the GPU.
+If X or Wayland is running, using the GPU would be impossible.
+To run this project, stop any windowing managers.

 As accessing displays requires elevated privileges, the safest way to get them is by adding a user to the `video` group: